First, you should declare your intent to do so by filling out the application form.

 Apply for the Exam

-Pick up the Credit by Examination form from the Department of Communication Studies office.
+Once your application is received and the test-out coordinator confirms your eligibility, pick up the Credit by Examination form from the Department of Communication Studies office.

 Fill out the form and take it to the Student Financial Services office (Lucina Hall, room 027) and pay the $50 credit by examination fee.

 Return the form with proof of payment to the Department of Communication Studies office.

 Finally, you will be asked to submit a portfolio of at least FOUR public speaking artifacts.
 These artifacts should mostly be video recordings of speeches you've delivered, although other types of artifacts can be considered as well.